nodejs/node/GOVERNANCE.md

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
-All pull requests must be reviewed and accepted by at least two Collaborators who are able to take full responsibility for the change.
+At least two Collaborators must approve a pull request before the pull request lands.
+Approving a pull request indicates that the Collaborator accepts responsibility for the change.
 Approval must be from Collaborators who are not authors of the proposed changes.

 If one or more Collaborators oppose a proposed change, then the change cannot be accepted unless: